 There is a huge range of handles so it pays off if you can try the knife hands on.
 Most reputable retail stores will let you handle a knife so you can check the handle in your hands as well as feel the balance.
 And, some places have some carrots or onions that you can cut up too.
 I found this first hand when I was testing out chef’s knives.

 I tend to favor slightly short knife handles or handles that have a slight ergonomic curve.
-I eventually landed on this Chef’s Knife designed by Ken Onion and made by Shun.
+I eventually landed on this Classic 8-inch Chef’s Knife made by Shun.
 It is awesome and fits in my hand perfectly.
 I have a Wusthof Classic as well and use it a bunch but when I use a rocking motion the back of the Wusthof Classic handle bumps into the bottom of my forearm.

 Shun Premier Chef’s Knife, 10 Inch

-This knife features layered Damascus steel for strength, a 16° blade angle, and a hand hammered finish (known as ‘tsuchime’ in Japanese).
+This knife features layered Damascus steel for strength, a 16° blade angle, and a hand-hammered finish (known as ‘tsuchime’ in Japanese).
 The tsuchime adds a hollow-ground like feature which reduces the knife-drag and prevents food from sticking to the knife blade.
 The pakkawood handle in a walnut finish allows for a comfortable grip and is embossed on the end cap.
-This Shun knife is sharpened to a 16° angle at the Shun factory in Japan.
+This Shun knife is sharpened to a 16° angle at the Shun factory in Japan and comes with a limited lifetime warranty.

 Wusthof Classic 10-Inch Cook’s Knife